Engel relations in 4-manifold topology: Proof of theorem : A homotopy solution to the AB slice problem.

-For example, the link $\overline K_{10}$ is shown in figure \ref{WhitneyDisk figure}.
-This link is considered in the solid torus $=$ complement of a neighborhood of the curve $d$, drawn dashed.
-The obvious Whitney disk $W$ for the null-homotopy of $c_3$, seen in the picture, intersects $c_2$.
+The required homotopy will be guided by a suitably chosen Whitney disk.
+The obvious Whitney disk $W$ for the null-homotopy of $c_3$, seen in figure \ref{WhitneyDisk figure}, intersects $c_2$.
 The link $(d, c_1, c_2, c_3)$ is homotopically essential, so there is no Whitney disk disjoint from the rest of the link.
-However, {\em after $d$ is omitted}, $W$ is isotopic rel boundary to a Whitney disk $W'$ whose interior is disjoint from $c_1,c_2, c_3$.
+However, {\it after $d$ is omitted}, $W$ is isotopic rel boundary to a Whitney disk $W'$ whose interior is disjoint from $c_1,c_2, c_3$.
 Therefore $c_1, c_2$ bound disjoint embedded, unknotted disks $D_1, D_2$ in $D^4$ and $c_3$ bounds a disk $D_3$ with self-intersections which are paired up with a Whitney disk $W'$ whose interior is disjoint from each $D_i$.
 A Whitney move on $D_3$ along $W'$ gives a homotopy from the constructed map $\coprod D_i\longrightarrow D^4$ to three disjoint unknotted disks bounding $(c_1, c_2, c_3)$.
 This is a homotopy rel boundary keeping the disks disjoint at all times, as required in the definition of ``homotopy standard''.

 Analogous arguments apply to each link $\overline K_i$, and moreover all resulting disks and Whitney disks in $D^4$ are disjoint from each other.
 It follows that the map $f\co B_1\longrightarrow D^4$ is homotopy standard, establishing that the link $L$ in figure \ref{5 components} is homotopy A-B slice.